 The Microwave Prize is the oldest award granted by the Microwave Theory and Techniques Society, dating back to 1955.
 The Microwave Prize recognizes the author(s) of the paper, published in any official IEEE publication during the calendar year but historically selected from the IEEE Transactions on Microwave Theory and Techniques, that is judged to be the most significant contribution in the field of interest of the MTT Society.
 All past Microwave Prize papers can be viewed here.

-- Special Issue on 5G Hardware and System Technologies: This special issue is scheduled for publication in June/July 2019, submission due on October 15th, 2018.
+- Special Issue on 5G Hardware and System Technologies: This special issue is scheduled for publication in June/July 2019, submission due date is extended to November 15th, 2018.
 Guest Editors: Prof. Anding Zhu and Prof. Nuno Carvalho.
 Please see the Call for Papers for details.

 Special Issues of the Transactions focus on themes of current interest.
 If you have suggestions for Special Issues send your comments to the Editors (with "Special Issue" in the subject line).